MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-azure-data-factory-to-insights.md

    ![ADF New Data Factory](media/adf-new-data-factory.png)

-3. Once the deployment has completed, under **Next steps** select **Go to resource**.
+3. When the deployment completes, under Next steps select Go to resource.

-4. Select **Author & Monitor** to open the Data Factory UI in a separate tab.
+4. To open the Data Factory UI in a separate tab, select **Author & Monitor**.

 ## Create a pipeline

-We are now going to create a new pipeline.
+We are now going to create a new pipeline to get data from Insights.
+To create a pipeline:

 1. On the **Let's get started** page, select **Create pipeline**.